RyanSaxe/MagicDraftBot/README.md

 1. Cluster the dataset into archetypes via Kmeans
 1. for each cluster, learn pick-order given data of P2P2 - P3P14
-1. Initialize a multi-layer perceptron with the normalized learned pick-orders
+1. Initialize model weights with the normalized learned pick-orders
     1. Compute the bias towards each archetype given the cards in the pool
     1. Elevate the archetypal bias by adding a decaying function (simulated staying open)
 1. Use this final archetypal bias to select the best card in the pack

-I use L2 regularization on the MLP in attempt to avoid exploding weights.
+I use L2 regularization on the weights in attempt to avoid exploding weights.
 However this doesn't appear to do enough to fight against an overly strong bias towards one color.
 I attempted to put a ceiling on the bias, however this led to the bot refusing to commit to an archetype and/or never pass rares.
 Still working on a solution to this.

 *Note: I cannot share the trained model nor any of the data used to train it.*